Ultrasurf

-UltraSurf is a freeware Internet censorship circumvention product created by UltraReach Internet Corporation.
+UltraSurf is a closed-source freeware Internet censorship circumvention product created by UltraReach Internet Corporation.
 The software bypasses Internet censorship and firewalls using an HTTP proxy server, and employs encryption protocols for privacy.

 The software was developed by two different groups of Falun Gong practitioners at the same time, one starting in the US in 2002 by expatriate Chinese.
 The software was designed as a means of allowing internet users to bypass the Great Firewall of China.
-It currently boasts as many as 11 million users worldwide.
-The tool has been described as "one of the most important free-speech tools on the Internet" by Wired, and as the "best performing" circumvention tool by Harvard University in a 2007 study; a 2011 study by Freedom House ranked it fourth.
-Critics in the open-source community, George Turner Says, have expressed concern about the software's closed-source nature and alleged security through obscurity design; UltraReach says their security considerations mean they prefer third party expert review to open source review.
+In 2011, UltraReach claimed to have as many as 11 million users worldwide.

+UltraSurf is proprietary software; critics in the open-source community have expressed concern about the software's closed-source nature and alleged security through obscurity design.

 Overview

-In 2001, UltraReach was founded by Chinese dissidents in Silicon Valley.
-Shortly after, UltraSurf was created to allow internet users in China to evade government censorship and monitoring.
-As of 2011 UltraSurf reported over eleven million users worldwide.
+In 2001, UltraReach was founded by members of Falun Gong.
+UltraSurf was created to allow internet users in China to evade government censorship and monitoring.
+In 2011 UltraSurf reported over eleven million users worldwide.
 During the Arab Spring, UltraReach recorded a 700 percent spike in traffic from Tunisia.
-Similar traffic spikes occur frequently during times of unrest in other regions, such as Tibet and Burma during the Saffron Revolution.
-Wired magazine in 2010 called UltraSurf "one of the most important free-speech tools on the Internet" for enabling citizens to access and share information from oppressed countries during times of humanitarian or human rights crises.
+Similar traffic spikes occurred during times of unrest in other regions, such as Tibet and Burma during the Saffron Revolution.
+However, a study by the United States Department of State found a very low level of usage of the software as of 2021, partially due to the software only being available on Windows.

+Government Funding

-UltraSurf is funded, in part, through contracts with the U.S. government's Broadcasting Board of Governors, which administers Voice of America and Radio Free Asia.
-As of 2012, UltraReach has had difficulty serving its growing user base due to insufficient funding.
+UltraSurf has received significant funding from the U.S. government.
+Originally, funding was provided through the U.S. State Department as well as the Broadcasting Board of Governors, which administered Voice of America and Radio Free Asia.
+However, this funding was revoked due to UltraSurf's refusal to comply with independent security audits.

+In 2020, when Michael Pack was appointed as the head of the U.S. Agency for Global Media by Donald Trump, Pack and several conservative allies pushed for additional funding for UltraSurf through the Open Technology Fund, despite use of closed-source code and low number of users.
+UltraSurf was awarded $1.8 million in funding under Pack, despite the objections of several high-ranking officials who were subsequently fired.
+Pack's actions were later referred to the Inspector General of the Department of State as part of a criminal conspiracy.